-Financial Aid
+Financial Assistance

-Thanks to the generous support of individuals, churches, the University, and related denominational and religious organizations, the Divinity School is pleased to provide a strong program of financial aid.
-A full description of all financial aid offered is available in the Divinity School Bulletin, on the Divinity School website, and in a printed Guidelines for Financial Aid handout.
+Thanks to the generous support of individuals, churches, the University, and related denominational and religious organizations, the Divinity School is pleased to provide a strong program of financial assistance.
+A full description of all financial assistance offered is available in the Divinity School Bulletin and on the Divinity School website.

-Financial aid is designed to supplement, not replace, the primary resources of a student.
+Financial assistance is designed to supplement, not replace, the primary resources of a student.
 Students are encouraged to consult carefully with the Divinity School Director of Admissions and the Admissions and Student Finances Counselor to develop an appropriate and responsible strategy for affording the cost of graduate theological education.
 Students are even more strongly encouraged to consult before accepting or relying on any student loans that are offered through the university.

-Most endowed scholarships require a student to be enrolled full-time (taking 9 or more hours), but some limited financial aid is available to part-time students.
-Changes to a student's enrolled hours through adding or dropping of classes may result in a change of amount or eligibility for financial aid.
-Students who are placed on academic restriction are not eligible for scholarship awards.
-Once a student is removed from academic restriction, financial aid will be re-evaluated by the Financial Aid Committee.
+Most endowed scholarships require a student to be enrolled full-time (taking 9 or more hours); however, limited financial assistance may be available to part-time students when funds permit.
+Changes to a student's enrolled hours through adding or dropping of classes may result in a change of amount or eligibility for financial assistance.
+Students who are placed on academic restriction are not eligible for awards from endowed scholarships.
+Once a student is removed from academic restriction, financial assistance will be reevaluated by the Financial Assistance Committee.

-Questions about financial aid should be directed to the Divinity School Director of Admissions or the Admissions and Student Finances Counselor.
+Ouestions about financial assistance should be directed to the Divinity School Director of Admissions or the Admissions and Student Finances Counselor.